-Experts warn red wine could mask testosterone levelsJanuary 8th, 2013 in Medical research /
+Experts warn red wine could mask testosterone levelsJanuary 8, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Red wine could give athletes and players a boost in the sports arena by increasing the amount of performance-enhancing hormone testosterone in their bodies, according to researchers from London's Kingston University.